 Research Experience--Teaching Philosophy

-My research utilizes a combination of field ecology and laboratory experimentation to test hypotheses on the impacts of abiotic factors on reef corals using physiological, genetic, and biogeochemical techniques.
-I have research experience in thermal stress and post-stress recovery, ocean acidification, nutritional plasticity, symbiont community composition, and biomass energetics, and I have worked in collaboration with academic institutions, as well as state and federal agencies.
+My research utilizes a combination of field ecology and laboratory experimentation to test hypotheses on the impacts of abiotic factors on holobionts (host, symbionts, assocaited microbes) on land and in the ocean.
+In my work I use physiological, genetic, and biogeochemical techniques including stable isotope analyses.
+My Ph.D. research focused on thermal stress and post-stress recovery, ocean acidification, nutritional plasticity, symbiont community composition, and biomass energetics in reef corals.
+In this work, I have worked in collaboration with academic institutions and government agencies at the state and federal level.

 My previous master's research examined the effects of elevated temperature and ocean acidification on the metabolism, calcification, photosynthetic performance, and bleaching of reef corals from Mo‘orea, French Polynesia and Nanwan Bay, Taiwan.
 As a Ph.D. student at the University of Hawai‘i at Mānoa, my research now focuses on the autotrophic and heterotrophic nutrition of reef corals and how coral nutrition is affected by stress and the genetic identity of it's resident Symbiodinium.
 This research offers an opportunity to better understand the dynamics of nutrition with the coral-algal system and has the potential to offer insight into the effects of environmental change on coral performance.

 Supplemental to my goals as a research biologist, I am a consummate educator.
 I worked as a tutor, a science laboratory instructor in the Department of Biology at the University of Hawai‘i at Mānoa.
 I also serve as an adjunct professor in Life Sciences at Santa Monica College in Santa Monica, California, where I teach an online course in Marine Biology.